<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 As promising as Machine Learning is, putting it to work has historically required tremendous effort.
 Building accurate models demands specialised data science skills.
 Deploying those models at scale calls for pricey hardware and complex infrastructure.
 This burdensome barrier to entry has kept advanced AI out of reach for most companies.

-Fortunately, the cloud is removing those barriers with on-demand machine learning services.
+Fortunately, cloud-based machine learning removes those barriers with on-demand machine learning services.
 With cloud-based ML, companies no longer need to assemble expert AI teams or invest heavily in IT infrastructure to benefit from machine learning.
 Instead, they can simply tap into ready-made ML solutions tailored to their needs.
 You now have access to the same machine learning that underpins Netflix movie picks, Facebook feed rankings, and Amazon Alexa’s voice intelligence.
 But unlike tech giants, most businesses don’t need to employ elite AI talent or invest billions in Research and Development.
 A cloud democratises access to these cutting-edge capabilities.

 Types of Cloud-Based Machine Learning Services